anyuzer/draft-ra-wiki/development/npm.md

 A package is just a directory with one or more files in it, that also has a file called "package.json" with some metadata about this package.
 A typical application, such as a website, will depend on dozens or hundreds of packages.
 These packages are often small.
 The general idea is that you create a small building block which solves one problem and solves it well.
 This makes it possible for you to compose larger, custom solutions out of these small, shared building blocks.

 ## How
-1. Create the directory with package.json
+1. Create the directory with package.json and run `npm shrinkwrap` after installing packages
 2. If you are transpiling code, transpile into a lib folder.
 3. add .gitignore to ignore the lib folder
 4. add empty .npmignore so that lib can be part of the package distribution.